jwrr/lued/README.md

 * <TAB> - If prev line is shorter than current pos then continuue searching up - done
 * alt_sa - save as. prompt for overwrite? if file exists - done
 * esc+review = Toggle Review Mode.
 In review mode save maps to save_as.
 * Bug Fix - ctrl_D with one word on line causes hang.
-Did not range check index in Lua code. it when negative and never stopped decrementing.
+Did not range check index in Lua code. it when negative and never stopped decrementing. - done
+* Add version

 ==========================